- Narcissistic individuals are arrogant, lack empathy, and manipulate their victims, which can make identifying narcissism difficult.

 Narcissistic Personality Disorder: A Mental Illness

-While it’s easy to loathe and to blame the narcissistic individual for how they’ve treated you, it’s important to remember that narcissistic personality disorder is a real mental illness that no person wishes to have.
+While it’s easy to loathe and to blame the narcissistic individual for how they’ve treated you, it’s important to remember that narcissistic personality disorder is a real mental illness.
 That being said, you are not obligated or expected to maintain a relationship with a narcissistic individual, especially if doing so proves to harm your wellbeing.

 To this day, I do not know if my ex is/or should be diagnosed with narcissistic personality disorder—just that he appears to meet the diagnostic criteria.
 Again, your job is not to stay with the individual nor is it to diagnose him or her when you start to suffer as a result of their narcissistic behavior.
 But it is important you familiarize yourself with and consult the warning signs:

-- They envy others or believe others envy them
+- The individual envies others or believes others envy them.

 - They require constant attention and admiration.